MoreOutput/RockMUD/README.md

 * Dynamic movement directions/options.
 * Message Templates
 * Skill Example (see: bash)
+* Spell Example: (see: cast spark)
 * AI (starting)

 #10000 feet:#
 All design/data elements of RockMUD must be either valid JSON or .js files.
 Please look at the current code and make an effort to match the style if you plan to submit a pull request.

-##Core Modules, found in /src :##
 **server.js**
 Starts server and outlines public resource paths.

+##Core Modules, found in /src :##
 **world.js**
 Functions that have game-wide reach.
 In memory data -- World.races, World.players and etc.